Yuhala/stem-bootcamp/home-automation/README.md

 ![220](../imgs/220ohm.png)
 - Resistors are electrical components that reduce the current flow in a circuit.
 Resistors are usually used with fragile devices like LEDs which could burn if too much current flows through them.
 - Resistors usually have colours which are used to compute the actual resistance in a circuit.
 The picture shows a `220 ohm` resistor.
+- Use the Arduino manual (page 32) to identify a `220 ohm` resistor.
+Resistors will be connected to all LEDs.
+This prevents the LEDs from being destroyed by high current.

 ## IDE setup
 - Download and install the `IRremote` library: `Tools --> Manage libraries --> search for IRremote (by Armin Joachimsmeyer) --> Install`